 Instructions

-- Preheat oven to 350 degrees.
-Line baking sheet with parchment paper, set aside.
+- Preheat oven to 350°F and line baking sheet with parchment paper, set aside.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.